DataDog/documentation/content/en/real_user_monitoring/ios/advanced_configuration.md

 ### Add your own performance timing

-In addition to RUM’s default attributes, you can measure where your application is spending its time by using the `addTiming(name:)` API.
+In addition to RUM's default attributes, you can measure where your application is spending its time by using the `addTiming(name:)` API.
 The timing measure is relative to the start of the current RUM view.

 For example, you can time how long it takes for your hero image to appear: